 |Primarily a change in compliance (C) or volume (V)|

 - A decrease in cardiac output either due to decreased heart rate or stroke volume (e.g., in ventricular failure) results in blood backing up into the venous circulation (increased venous volume) as less blood is pumped into the arterial circulation.
 The resultant increase in thoracic blood volume increases CVP.

 - An increase in total blood volume as occurs in renal failure or fluid retention through activation of the renin-angiotensin-aldosterone system increases venous pressure.

 - Venous constriction caused by sympathetic activation of veins, or by circulating vasoconstrictor substances (e.g., catecholamines, angiotensin II) decreases venous compliance, which increases CVP.

 - A shift in blood volume into the thoracic venous compartment that occurs when a person changes from standing to supine position increases CVP.

 - Arterial dilation as occurs during withdrawal of sympathetic tone or with arterial vasodilator drugs causes increased blood flow from the arterial into the venous compartments.
 This increases venous blood volume and CVP.
-This is what occurs when the heart is functioning normally.
+This occurs when the heart is functioning normally.
 It is important to note, however, that arterial dilation in ventricular failure leads to a decrease in CVP instead of an increase.
-This occurs because the arterial dilation decreases afterload on the ventricle leading to an increase in stroke volume.
+This occurs because the arterial dilation decreases afterload on the ventricle, leading to an increase in stroke volume.
 Ventricular stroke volume is more strongly influenced by afterload when the ventricular is in failure than when it has normal function.